appsecnz/appsecnz.github.io/conference-2024/sponsorship.md

 ### *&Agrave; La Carte* Sponsorships

-If you're interested in an *&agrave; la carte* sponsorship opportunity - such as sponsoring a coffee kiosk, one or more tea breaks, or a day's lunch service - please reach out to the team.
+If you're interested in an *&agrave; la carte* sponsorship opportunity - such as sponsoring our coffee kiosk, one or more tea breaks, or a day's lunch service - please reach out to the team.
 Such sponsorships can be arranged either in combination with a Premier Sponsor package, or on their own.
 Sponsorship fees will be determined, based on the cost of the sponsored activities and the level of support offered.

-As an example, fully supporting our coffee kiosk for one day of the Main Conference would cost approximately NZ $2,500.
+As an example, fully supporting our coffee kiosk for one day of the Main Conference would cost NZ $2,500.

 When combined with a Premier Sponsor package, you will receive a 5% discount on the *combined* fees.
 The OWASP Corporate Member discount does not apply to *&agrave; la carte* sponsorships (but *does* apply to the Premier Sponsor portion of a combined sponsorship).
 For example, a **Platinum Sponsor** package, when combined with a one-day **Coffee Kiosk** sponsorship, would be NZ $9,975, or NZ $9,215 for an OWASP Corporate Member.